dabeng/js-basics/README.md

 Updating and re-rendering the real DOM is slow and inefficient, especially if it gets updated frequently.
 So, instead of updating the real DOM directly, React updates the virtual DOM.
 ### How does React use the virtual DOM
 The virtual DOM is then compared to the real DOM and once it identifies the differences, it only updates that part of the DOM, rather than rendering the entire DOM again.
 This process is known as diffing and reconciliation.
+### What is JSX
+JSX (JavaScript XML) is a syntax extension for JavaScript that allows you to write HTML-like code in the same file as the JavaScript code.
+This makes it very easy for your HTML to work with JavaScript.
+### What is State
+State is a React object that contains information about the component and determines how the component behaves.
+State can change any time based on user behavior.
+Any change in state causes the entire component to re-render.
+# Redux
 ### Why zustand over redux?
 - It's a more light-weight solution.
 In javascript world, less code is th truth.
 - Equally powerful but easier to use.